-Sheffield Botanical Gardens is a beautiful place and very special to me.
-I promise it’s worth a visit and is one of the best spots for a picnic in Sheffield!
+Sheffield Botanical Gardens is a beautiful place and wonderful free day out in Sheffield.
+I promise it’s worth a visit and truly a great place!
+It’s one of our favourite free days out in Sheffield and I really recommend it.

 We do love a stroll winding along the pretty paths and it certainly cheers you up even on the darkest of days.
 Plus, it’s free, there’s a lovely cafe, grass to picnic on surrounded by the most amazing flowers and plants, a large green house and a magical grade II listed bear pit.
 5 Free Things To Do At Sheffield Botanical Gardens